adaltas/node-krb5/README.md

   npm install krb5
   ```

-Python 2 must be available in your path.
+Python >=3.6 must be available in your path.
 You can check it by running `python --version`.
-It should something like "Python 2.7.16".
-If not, you must ensure that python 2 is used, for by placing back the original path: `PATH="/usr/bin:$PATH" npm install`.
+It should display something like "Python 3.6.15".
+If not, you must ensure that python 3 is used, for by placing back the original path: `PATH="/usr/bin:$PATH" npm install`.

 ### Windows